Super Bowl: Hip-hop artists promise memorable halftime show

 – Snoop Dogg

-“Who else could have done this show here in Los Angeles?
+“Who else might have done this show here in Los Angeles?
 Who else but these fantastic artists that we have gathered for this great moment?
 We want this halftime show to be the best ever.
 This is what we want, 1000%.
 From the first rehearsal, it was fantastic.
 We’re heading for something special. »

 – Dr. Dre